k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/02_core_components.md

 ### Core Flows and Actors

 The aifusion LU provides the actors and flows needed to orchestrate agent processing.
-Most components are located under the `aifusion/Broadway/ai` path.
+Most actor and flow components are located under the `aifusion/Broadway/ai` path.

 ## LLM Interfaces

-LLMs are invoked at various points in the agent workflow to handle different tasks:
+LLMs are invoked at various points in the agent workflow to perform different tasks:

 - Reflecting on user queries to determine the appropriate response path
 - Generating SQL queries based on natural-language requests